dut-inc/project-website/README.md

 Cluster naming is manual by design: K-Means only gives you numbers, and which number corresponds to "rim runner" isn't stable across reruns.

-## Suggested next steps

-- **Fish Quiz**: start with the personality-quiz version (a few questions → a result mapped to a fish); the photo-based species ID model can slot in later and double as the model for Field Watch.
-- **Sports Lab**: pick one narrow thing first — a win-probability chart for a single game is enough to prove the data pipeline (`nba_api` / `pybaseball`) works end to end.
-- **Field Watch**: once the species ID model exists, this is mostly a shared map/log UI — could reuse Sports Lab's data-viz components.
-- **Auth**: none yet — this is meant for a small trusted group.
-If you want to gate it, [NextAuth](https://authjs.dev) with a single shared password or GitHub OAuth (just you + friends) is the least-fuss option.
-- **Deploy**: push to GitHub, import into [Vercel](https://vercel.com) — zero config needed for a project this shape.